 Medical Radiography Pathway

 Radiologic Technologists (also known as Radiographers, X-Ray Technologists, or Rad Techs) operate radiographic equipment to produce radiographs of structures in the human body that physicians utilize to diagnose disease processes, pathology, or trauma in adult and pediatric populations.
-Radiographers participate in fast-paced work challenges in a variety of health care settings.
+Radiographers participate in fast-paced work challenges in a variety of healthcare settings.
 They must provide a positive patient experience, possess the ability to be accurate and calm under pressure, and critically think through challenges.
 Radiographers perform exams for diagnosis, including fluoroscopy procedures such as VCUGs, swallow studies, small bowel follow-throughs, and barium enemas.
-The career outlook is positive.
 Medical Radiography opens the door to advancement in CT, MRI, CVI, Cardiac Electrophysiology, Radiation Therapy, Nuclear Medicine, Radiology Administration, Radiology Education, and Radiologist Assistant.

 The Importance of Medical Radiography